|Mortgage Payment (P&I)|

 Overview of New Jersey Housing Market

-Buying – and owning – a home in New Jersey is expensive.
-New Jersey homebuyers can expect to pay the highest effective property taxes in the country.
-The state also has some of the highest foreclosure rates in the United States.
+Both buying and owning a home in New Jersey is expensive.
+New Jersey homebuyers can expect to pay the highest property taxes in the country at an effective rate of 2.42%.
+The state also has some of the highest foreclosure rates in the U.S.

 National Mortgage Rates